-Kenya will soon convert hyacinth and organic waste into clean green energy.
+Kenya is converting water hyacinth and organic waste into clean green energy.

-The local communities living in western Kenya around Dunga beach Lake Victoria will convert what is considered a ‘menace’ water hyacinth and the organic waste into clean green energy in a project overseen by AstraZeneca Plc and Cambridge Institute for Sustainability Leadership thanks to Flexi T-REX Biogas systems installed at the beach.
+➡The local communities living in western Kenya around Dunga beach Lake Victoria is converting what is considered a ‘menace’ water hyacinth and the organic waste into clean green energy in a project overseen by AstraZeneca Plc and Cambridge Institute for Sustainability Leadership thanks to Flexi T-REX Biogas systems installed at the beach.

 Impact on environment

 ➡The project explores how a simple sustainability technology (Flexi T-REX Biogas systems can improve health and economic outcomes in a rural location in Kenya.

 ➡Shift from firewood to biogas is also expected to have a positive impact on local environment and support the Kenya government’s target to increase the country’s tree cover from the current 6.2 per cent to 10 per cent.

 ➡Adoption of biogas at Dunga beach is expected to open up opportunities for income generation.

 ➡Large biogas plants will create several direct jobs ranging from technical management of the bio-digesters in regards to collecting organic waste, fertiliser sales, cooking and electric charging services.